nhsland/futurenhs-platform/infrastructure/README.md

    ARM_SUBSCRIPTION_ID=75173371-c161-447a-9731-f042213a19da terraform init
    ```

 1. Apply your changes.
-Because if dependencies between our Terraform modules, you have to do this in a few steps.
+Because of dependencies between our Terraform modules, you have to do this in a few steps.
 First apply changes to the platform module:

    ```bash
    ARM_SUBSCRIPTION_ID=75173371-c161-447a-9731-f042213a19da terraform apply -target module.platform